DongliSun/Track-climate-change/README.md

 ## Overview

-This repo provides the reason for climate change and the factors with the CO2 emissions and population density and
+This repo provides the reason for climate change and the factors with the CO2 emissions and population density and forest coverage.
+In the process that the tempertuera will built by using model to know the 4 variables relationship.

 ## File Structure